Qiskit/documentation/docs/tutorials/assets/sqdrift/cpp/README.md

  Ready for SBD diagonalization!
 ```
 Postselects bitstrings with the correct Hamming weight (n_alpha spin-up, n_beta spin-down electrons, derived from the FCIDump `NELEC` field), converts them to Configuration Interaction (CI) strings using spin symmetrization, and writes them to `alphadets_from_sqd.txt` for subsequent Selected Basis Diagonalization.

-Of 10,000 shots, 1,694 survived postselection; spin symmetrization then collapsed those to 54 unique CI strings, which is the dimension of the subspace SBD diagonalizes over.

 #### How this differs from the Python SqDRIFT tutorial